 Mark J. Price

 This presentation was given by Polina Vlasenko, IU alumna and Visiting Assistant Professor/Anthropology, University of Akron.
 It was part of the "Russia's Attack on Ukraine" Teach-In, March 3, 2022.

 Dr. Elena Popa, visiting assistant professor of anthropology, presented her paper titled, "Symbolic Capital and Exclusion: A Case Study of Romanian Migrant Women in France," at the 28th International Conference of Europeanists, organized by the Council for European Studies.
 Visit Council for European Studies for more information about the conference and the program.

 Dr. Elena Popa, visiting assistant professor of Anthropology, published an article in the Journal of Ethnic and Migration Studies.
 The journal is ranked number one in Demography and number one in Ethnic Studies, according to Web of Science.
 A copy of the article can be found here.

 Documentary edited by UA students tells the history of unmarked graves at Akron's Schneider Park.
 The park’s sad, cruel history has inspires actors, writers, documentarians to revive ‘Forgotten Dead’.

-Anthropologist Heidi Larson leads in shifting relationships between governments, international health organizations, and people to promote understanding and use of vaccines.
+Anthropologist Heidi Larson (pictured right) leads in shifting relationships between governments, international health organizations, and people to promote understanding and use of vaccines.

 Offering lessons for how anthropology helps solve problems in many contexts between people with different backgrounds and differing access to power, Larson emphasizes engagement with communities.
 “Building trust,” Larson says, “is an everyday action, one that requires a shift in mindset, not a whole new set of operating instructions.”